 Dispute resolution lawyers should recommend their clients to at least try ADR, (usually mediation or arbitration) which should be faster and cheaper than litigation.
 Both litigation and arbitration have their pros and cons depending on the circumstances and where the contracting parties are based or have their assets located.

-The key benefits of arbitration are:
+The key benefits of international arbitration are:

 Should be cheaper than litigation through the courts